In a disaster scenario that leads to economic collapse, medicines will be one of the most in-demand barter items.

 It can also be ground into a paste and applied to the skin to treat fungal or yeast infections.
-To use for cold, dry the roots or leafs and make into a potent tea.
+To use for cold, dry the roots or leaves and make them into a potent tea.

 It is incredibly effective at clearing up mucus from infections and colds.
-It also happens to be a really beautiful flower to put in your survival garden.
-To use, boil the roots and/or leaves to make a tea.
-The leaves can also be put on infected wounds to draw out pus.
+It is also a beautiful flower to put in your survival garden.
+To use, boil the roots and leaves to make tea.
+The leaves can also be placed on infected wounds to draw out pus.

 Plants for Parasite Infections

 It is disgusting to see worms in your poo.
 The good news is that most worm infections are generally harmless – they are more of a nuisance.